open-easyrtc/open-easyrtc/README.md

-easyRTC - BETA
+EasyRTC - BETA
 =======

 NOTE:
 -----
-This is a version of easyRTC I'm fiddling with to transform it as a module.
+This is a version of EasyRTC I'm fiddling with to transform it as a module.
 Not even close to being ready for general consumpsion.

 **A bundle of Open Source WebRTC joy!**

-Priologic's easyRTC beta, a bundle of Open Source WebRTC joy, incorporates an easyRTC server install and client API, and working, HTML5 and Javascript, application source code under a BSD 2 license.
+Priologic's EasyRTC beta, a bundle of Open Source WebRTC joy, incorporates an EasyRTC server install and client API, and working, HTML5 and Javascript, application source code under a BSD 2 license.

 Features
 --------
- * Install easyRTC's WebRTC Server Kit on your own Linux, Windows, or Mac server in minutes not days.
+ * Install EasyRTC's WebRTC Server Kit on your own Linux, Windows, or Mac server in minutes not days.
- * Use our easyRTC API and sample application code to build and deploy your WebRTC app in hours not weeks.
+ * Use our EasyRTC API and sample application code to build and deploy your WebRTC app in hours not weeks.
- * easyRTC is completely free and open source under a BSD 2 license.
+ * EasyRTC is completely free and open source under a BSD 2 license.
 No usage costs or other hidden fees.

 Documentation